Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `hs_secure_listen_port` - this determines the port Homestead listens on for TLS-secured Diameter connections.
 * `ellis_cookie_key` - an arbitrary string that enables Ellis nodes to determine whether they should be in the same cluster.
 This function is not presently used.
 * `stateless_proxies` - a comma separated list of domain names that are treated as SIP stateless proxies.
 Stateless proxies are not blacklisted if a SIP transaction sent to them times out.
 This field should reflect how the servers are identified in SIP.
 For example if a cluster of nodes is identified by the name 'cluster.example.com', the option should be set to 'cluster.example.com' instead of the hostnames or IP addresses of individual servers.
+* `hss_reregistration_time` - determines how many seconds should pass before Homestead sends a Server-Assignment-Request with type RE_REGISTRATION to the HSS.
+(On first registration, it will always send a SAR with type REGISTRATION).
+This determines a minimum value - after this many seconds have passed, Homestead will send the Server-Assignment-Request when the next REGISTER is received.
+Note that Homestead invalidates its cache of the registration and iFCs after twice this many seconds have passed, so it is not safe to set this to less than half of `reg_max_expires`.
+The default value of this option is whichever is the greater of the following.
+    * 1800.
+    * Half of the value of reg_max_expires.

 ## User settings